aau-es-ml/VAD-with-adversarial-multi-task-learning/README.md

 ### Executing program
 run ```python main.py```

-Before executing the program you will have to change the paths to the AURORA2 database in ```config.py```
+Before executing the program you will have to change the paths to the AURORA2 database in ```config.py```.
+The VAD labels can be downloaded from https://github.com/zhenghuatan/rVAD
 ## Citations
 Adversarial Multi-Task Deep Learning for Noise-Robust Voice Activity Detection with Low Algorithmic Delay